 I want to live a long and healthy life to be able to watch my daughter grow up and also have her understand the importance of being healthy and active too.
 While it seems like there’s never enough time in the day when you have a kid as a working mom with a husband overseas, it can be a struggle.
 But being a mom is the most rewarding gift in my life.
 Hikianalia is my number reason for everything I do, and she reminds me daily of the importance of the little things in life.

-She reminds of the importance of taking care of myself as equally as my family, and that I’m an amazing woman who can do anything I put my mind to.
+She reminds me of the importance of taking care of myself as equally as my family, and that I’m an amazing woman who can do anything I put my mind to.

-I’m a mother of two amazing boys aged 3 and 4-years-old and the wife to an amazing husband who supports me, including all of my fitness goals.
+I’m a mother of two amazing boys ages 3 and 4-years-old and the wife to an amazing husband who supports me, including all of my fitness goals.
 I also work full-time as a leasing manager.

 Before I became a mom, all I wanted was that perfect skinny body without working for it.
 Once I became a mom and found out that my oldest son, Eli, has a genetic condition called Spinal Muscular Atrophy, I realized that I needed to take care of myself and I needed to workout so that I could be stronger both physically and mentally.
 I knew that I had to be strong to help him do daily things.